 But Hepworth recognises that the demise of The Word is symbolic of changing media times: “The speed with which this item of news spread and became a news event was a live demonstration of the same forces which mean you can’t publish magazines, or indeed anything, the way you once did.
 These changes have made it more difficult for a small independent magazine to survive and provide its staff with a living.
 This hasn’t been made any easier by the economic climate of the wider world.”

-It is all so different from his new-venture optimism of 10 years ago: “Major publishers are doing fewer, bigger things and that’s why we think there are opportunities for magazines which will probably get by on smaller circulations for some time but actually grow into bigger things.
+It is all so different to his new-venture optimism of 10 years ago: “Major publishers are doing fewer, bigger things and that’s why we think there are opportunities for magazines which will probably get by on smaller circulations for some time but actually grow into bigger things.
 I’ve had a lot of experience in the business and I have come to the conclusion that, if you have got a really good magazine, it will work.”

 Closure of The Word was treated as significant news, partly because the magazine was created by David Hepworth, partly because it was read (and/or admired) by journalists, but mostly because it was a metaphor for the kind of relationship that a magazine can build with its readership – and is now seen to be wrecked by changing media appetites.